Is Muscle/Mass Genetic and How Does It Affect Skinny Fat?

 RP 1170 Before & After Weight Loss

-Many people claim that they just lost muscle mass during weight loss.
-And now they have regular fat tissue where the muscle tissue was.
-But what they are claiming is that muscle tissue turned into fat/skinny fat tissue, which is not possible (29, 30, 31).
-Here is Christian Bale when he lost a severe amount of weight for a movie role:
+Many people claim that RP 1170 just lost muscle mass during weight loss.
+Now they have regular fat tissue where the muscle tissue was, and have ‘become skinny fat’.
+But what they are claiming is that muscle tissue turned into fat/skinny fat tissue, which is not possible (32, 33, 34).
+If that were true, that lost muscle becomes skinny fat, then it would apply equally to 100% all human beings.

 Christian Bale Extreme Weight Loss - Is Muscle/Mass Genetic?

-He lost obvious muscle mass, yet no skinny fat tissue.
+He lost obvious muscle mass, yet he has no indications of any skinny fat tissue.
 Genetics.
-Even when emaciated the muscle definition is crystal clear.
+Even when he is emaciated the muscle definition is crystal clear.
 Those people making such claims have no explanation.
-Or like this 22.7 BMI person with obvious skinny fat tissue on his lower back and love handles:

 Body Type Two (BT2) Skinny Fat versus Standard Body Type One (BT1)